-Low Emission Mobility Zones (ZFE-m) are areas in which only the least polluting vehicles (based on their Crit'Air sticker) have the right to drive and park.
-As of July 1, 2022, ZFE-m have been set up in 10 French cities.
+Low Emission Zones (LEZs) are areas where only the least polluting vehicles (based on their Crit'Air sticker) are allowed to circulate and park.
+As of July 1, 2022, LEZs have been implemented in 10 French metropolitan areas.

 The ZFE-m, also previously called ZFE, replaced the restricted traffic zone (ZCR).

-Here is the update as of July 1, 2022.
-Download our expert sheet just above for details of each metropolis!
+Here is the situation as of July 1, 2022.
+Download our expert guide above for details on each metropolitan area!

 The list of urban areas affected by ZFE-m